Primary Care Pediatric Nurse Practitioner Program

 - Society of Pediatric Nurses

 Listed below are the required courses for the Primary Care Pediatric Nurse Practitioner (NP) Program.
 The Primary Care Pediatric NP students will be placed in clinical settings appropriate to the NP role, the curriculum is offered in an on-campus format; however, a few of the core courses may be web-blended (the University of Michigan School of Nursing does not offer a completely on-line curriculum).
-The Primary Care Pediatric Nurse Practitioner program is offered as a spring-summer term (May) or Fall term (September) start only.
-Admitted students to the spring-summer term are offered a 2 ½ year or 3 year program plan; students admitted to the fall term are offered a 3 year or 4 year program plan.
+The Primary Care Pediatric Nurse Practitioner program is offered as a Fall term (September) start only.
+The set program plan for the Pediatric Primary Care Nurse Practitioner curriculum is 3 years in length, at this time this program is offered primarily at part-time enrollment status (less than 9 credits each fall, winter and spring-summer term of the curriculum).
+We currently do not offer a full-time program plan (9 or more credits each fall, winter and spring-summer term of enrollment) due to the sequence of coursework for the Pediatric Primary Care Nurse Practitioner program.

 Models, Theories and Methods to Promote Optimal Health Outcomes